-In short, advertising partners — like consumer packaged goods (CPG) brands — can target individuals across channels by leveraging CVS’s first-party data.
+In short, advertising partners — like consumer packaged goods (CPG) brands — can target individuals across channels by leveraging the brand’s first-party data.

-Roughly 70% of those residing in the U.S. live within three miles of one of CVS’s 10,000 brick-and-mortar locations, the company recently noted.
+Roughly 70% of those residing in the U.S. live within three miles of one of the brand’s 10,000 brick-and-mortar locations, the company recently noted.
 Moreover, 4.5 million people across the country shop at or are served by CVS online or offline each day.

 Suffice to say, CPG companies that stock merchandise at CVS locations nationwide have plenty of reason to want to utilize the chain’s considerable customer data set.

-For instance, CPG partners can take advantage of the Media Exchange network by determining which shoppers to serve ads (video, search social, and banner) across the web, on the CVS website, and even in in-store placements at physical retail stores.
+For instance, CPG partners can take advantage of the Media Exchange network.
+They can determine which shoppers to serve ads (video, search social, and banner) across the web, on the CVS website, and even in in-store placements at physical retail stores.

 Building second-party data relationships another option for monetizing data

-If creating a first-party data product seems daunting (admittedly, it takes legwork and time to get one of the aforementioned platforms and programs up and running), there’s another data monetization alternative: building second-party data relationships.
+If creating a first-party data product seems daunting to your growth-focused teams, there’s another data monetization alternative: building second-party data relationships.

-A data exchange program with another reputable brand a) you know will ethically and legally use your data and b) whose first-party data sets could prove highly valuable for your marketing program (i.e., finding companies with target audience overlap) is a premier way to improve your marketing ROI.
+A data exchange program with another reputable brand a) you know will ethically and legally use your data and b) whose first-party data sets could aid your engagement efforts (i.e., due to target audience overlap) is a premier way to improve your marketing ROI.

-Second-party data you secure from a partner business could also augment your existing profiles for shared customers.
-This means you can gain more information regarding prospects, buyers, and subscribers that can enhance your existing segments.
+Second-party data from a partner business could also augment your existing profiles for customers.
+This means you can include data from partners in your audience segments.

 You can also share first-party data with trusted partners so they can reap the same rewards.